 Case Background:

-A class action lawsuit was filed on behalf of those who purchased or otherwise acquired James Hardie Industries plc ("James Hardie") (NYSE: JHX) common stock between May 20, 2025 and August 18, 2025, inclusive (the “Class Period”).
+This is a federal securities fraud class action lawsuit on behalf of those who purchased or otherwise acquired James Hardie Industries plc ("James Hardie") (NYSE: JHX) common stock between May 20, 2025 and August 18, 2025, inclusive (the “Class Period”).

 James Hardie designs and manufactures a wide range of fiber cement building products, with manufacturing plants in both the United States and Australia.
 In the United States and Canada, James Hardie’s largest application for fiber cement building products is in external siding for the residential building industry.
 In North America, James Hardie sells its exterior fiber cement products for repair, remodel, and new residential construction to distributors, who then sell the products to dealers or lumber yards.
 James Hardie’s interior fiber cement products in North America are typically sold through large home center retailers and specialist distributors or dealers.
 These products are distributed primarily by road, but also to a lesser extent by rail.
 James Hardie’s direct customers are distributors and dealers, but to increase demand, it markets directly to end-users, including homeowners, architects, builders, and contractors.